Avilir/ocp4_upi_baremetal/README.md

 # restrictions (at this time)

-- supports only 1 type of machine in a cluster
+1) supports only 1 type of machine in a cluster
-- supports only Alias and maybe Scale Lab
+2) supports only Alias and maybe Scale Lab
-- supports only baremetal at this time (no clouds)
+3) supports only baremetal at this time (no clouds)
-- public interface is assumed to be slow
+4) public interface is assumed to be slow
-- it assumes a single private high-speed network interface
+5) it assumes a single private high-speed network interface
+6) qinq-0 network configuration (each interface has separate VLAN)

-I'm working on lifting first and last restriction.
+I'm working on lifting restrictions 5), then 1)

 # where to run the playbook